lauraguerra1/celestial-cycle/README.md

 - Run the command: `npm install`
 - Run the command: `npm run dev`
-- To run Cypress e2e tests, run the command: `npm run cypress` Note about Cypress: There are unstubbed network requests in all result page components due to the YouTube videos being displayed- these network requests are coming directly from YouTube so we were unable to intercept them.
+- To run Cypress e2e tests, run the command: `npm run cypress`

 ## Context:
 - All contributors are recent graduates of the Front End Engineering program at Turing School of Software and Design.
 This project was created for Women Who Code's Hackathon for Social Impact.